-In addition, the empirical literature on urban and labor economics substantiates that agglomeration forces are stronger for high-skill workers.16 On the theoretical side, the literature explains this fact by modeling spillovers through the exchange of ideas within high-skill workers (Davis and Dingel, 2019).
-To capture this mechanism in our empirical model, we let skilled worker's productivity covary positively with the population of skilled workers in a location, where $\varphi > 0$ governs the agglomeration advantage that is specific to high-skill workers.
-By a nor-
+explains this fact by modeling spillovers through the exchange of ideas within high-skill workers (Davis and Dingel, 2019).
+To capture this mechanism in our empirical model, we let high-skill worker's productivity covary positively with the population of high-skill workers in a location, where $\varphi > 0$ governs the agglomeration advantage that is specific to high-skill workers.
+By a normalization, we assign no further agglomeration benefit to low-skill labor.
+By cost minimization, the unit cost of production equals